robur-coop/albatross/README.md

 `Albatrossd` sends a message to `albatross-console` whenever a new unikernel is started, upon reception `albatross-console` opens and reads the fifo which the unikernel will write their standard output to.

-`Albatross-log` keeps a persistent event log for albatross, can be read by clients.

 `Albatross-stats` gathers periodically statistics (memory, CPU, network, hypervisor) from all running unikernels.